Spring Boot: integration of JSON binding libraries

 JSON-B is yet another option for JSON binding in Spring Boot.
 First of all, JSON-B is just only a specification for which there can be various implementations.

-In Spring Boot 2.x and 3.x there is no specific “starter” dependency for JSON-B. You have to declare some dependencies in order to have the JSON-B API and an implementation “in classpath” so that Spring Boot can pick it up.
-We must also distinguish between Spring Boot 2.x and 3.x because there are some important differences about the preferred JSON-B implementation.
+In Spring Boot 2.x and 3.x, there is no specific “starter” dependency for JSON-B. Therefore, you must declare some dependencies to have the JSON-B API and implementation on the classpath so Spring Boot can pick it up.
+We must also distinguish between Spring Boot 2.x and 3.x because there are critical differences in the preferred JSON-B implementation.

 JSON-B in Spring Boot 2.x